Maris27/TASK-2-3rd-cohort-Data-Analysis-Training-/README.md

 4. Determine the number of sales recorded

-5. Calculate the highest profit generated.
+5. Calculate the highest profit generated

-6. Creating a column named sales return to ascertain high sales or low sales of the sales entries.
+6. Creating a column named sales return to ascertain if its high sale or low sale when compared with the average value of sales.

   **DATA SET PROVIDED**.

   ![image](https://github.com/Maris27/TASK-2-3rd-cohort-Data-Analysis-Training-/assets/140453106/1724f2fa-097b-4a98-bdda-515ed0aaedc8)

-      ACTIVITIES
+ **ACTIVITIES**

-    1. To determine Total revenue and proift generated,i used the sum function to sum the range that meant my criteria.
+    1. To determine Total revenue and profit generated,i used the sum function to sum the range that meant my criteria.

-    Total revenue =sum(J2:J701) these stands s the range for sales which also means Revenue ,while total profit =sum(K2:K701) this stands as the for profit
+    Total revenue =sum(J2:J701).J2:J701 stands as the range for sales which also means Revenue ,while total profit =sum(K2:K701) this stands as the for  profit.

     2.In other to get the average revenue and unit sold for every order ,i used the Average function.=Average(range)